pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Interpretação de textos, Cognatos.md

 GABARITO: ANULADA

-Item.
 02. It can be inferred from the text that

 A conservative Cuban American voters tend to vote for President Trump.
 B there is over a dozen electoral colleges in the state of Arizona.